Aristotle on Friendship

 It seems to me that apperception thus implicitly becomes the middle term of a syllogism: self-consciousness is apperception; apperception is not a kind of consciousness; therefore (contrary to what the formation of the word suggests) self-consciousness is not a kind of consciousness, but something “else”.

-I take consciousness to be a form of presentation in what Aristotle called imagination, and self-consciousness to be the form of the self-referential character of judgment or apperception.
+I take consciousness to be a form of presentation in what Aristotle calls imagination, and self-consciousness to be the form of the self-referential character of judgment or apperception.
 Outside the context of the Logic (e.g., in the Phenomenology), self-consciousness has an inherently social or intersubjective dimension; in both the Phenomenology and the Logic it has a normative dimension.
 Human as opposed to purely animal experience is always a mixture of “consciousness” and “self-consciousness”.

 “I know what I am doing not by identifying myself with the one acting, but by being the one acting.
 So how can such a Two also be One?
 We are in the middle of everything of significance in Hegel’s Logic, not to mention Fichte’s Wissenschaftslehre and Schelling’s early idealism….
 This unusual identity is constitutive of ‘theoretical thought’ as such” (pp. 108-109).